 your brother and son Franz.”

-Grenadier Franz Krügner, born on 6 December 1928 in Voitsdorf in the Ore Mountains, was called up for the Reich Labor Service in January 1945 at the age of 16 and was taken over by the Wehrmacht two months later.
-He was deployed as a soldier from 8 April 1945, and died at the field hospital at 8:35 a.m. on 13 May 1945, as a result of severe shrapnel wounds to the head and right hand.
+Franz Krügner, born on 06/12/1928 in Voitsdorf in the Ore Mountains, died at the field hospital on 13/05/1945, as a result of severe shrapnel wounds to the head and right hand.
+He rests on the war gravesite in Linz-St. Martin/Austria.

 If you wish to support my work on Julius Erasmus, you can do so here.
 Many thanks!